jawaddepp/hello-api/API_DOCS.md

 2. **Register Your Bot**
    - Use the register endpoint with your Telegram ID
-   - Store bot name and token for future requests
+   - Include your bot's name and Telegram token
    - Include UseGateway credentials
+   - Save the bot token for future API requests

 3. **Create Payment Flow**
    - When user requests payment in your bot:
-     1. Call create payment endpoint
+     1. Call create payment endpoint with your bot token
      2. Send payment address to user
      3. Start checking payment status
      4. Wait for webhook confirmation